-The Social Justice Film Festival returns in April 2026, celebrating justice through cinema and conversation, in partnership with a host of community partners to explore all aspects of social justice through the art of filmmaking.
+The Social Justice Film Festival, based in Seattle, returns in April 2026.
+The festival celebrates justice through cinema and conversation with community partners, exploring aspects of social justice through filmmaking.

-The festival will include programming and speakers that bring attention to social justice concerns in the world, and celebrate the stories of groups and people who are working for a better future.
-We will exhibit shorts and feature-length documentaries and narrative films from the U.S. and around the world.
+The festival will feature programming and speakers dedicated to highlighting social justice issues globally, while celebrating the efforts of individuals and groups striving for a better future.
+We will present short films, feature-length documentaries, and narrative films from both the United States and international creators.

 MISSION & OBJECTIVE

-The Social Justice Film Festival highlights film and video work being done to encourage positive change around the world.
-As a movement, social justice promotes a culture of equity, justice, and inclusion.
-Our films have spotlighted issues pertaining to incarceration, Indigenous futures, immigrant rights, the environment and sustainability, oppression, race and racism, gender equality, the arts and rights of expression and speech, animal rights, alternative lifestyles and economies, disenfranchisement, water and food insecurity, economic disparity, homelessness, exploitation, corruption, and more.
-The festival will showcase works that challenge societal structures all over the globe on a macro and micro level.
+The Social Justice Film Festival showcases film and video productions aimed at fostering positive global change.
+As a movement, social justice advocates for a culture characterized by equity, justice, and inclusion.
+Our festival has featured films addressing a wide range of issues including incarceration, Indigenous futures, immigrant rights, environmental sustainability, oppression, race and racism, gender equality, artistic expression, animal rights, alternative lifestyles and economies, disenfranchisement, water and food insecurity, economic disparity, homelessness, exploitation, and corruption.
+The festival aims to present works that challenge societal structures on both macro and micro levels worldwide.

 We are looking forward, and excited to see the projects you have been working on.